 If your air conditioning system still isn't working properly, it's time to have a professional inspect it and verify if you have a coolant leak.
-A qualified technician can fix the leak, recharge the system with coolant and get you back up and running.
+A qualified technician can repair the AC leak, recharge the system with coolant and get you back up and running.

 There are a few different types of air conditioning coolants on the market.
 The most common is R-22, otherwise known as Freon.
 However, Freon is being phased out in the United States due to environmental concerns, and the dwindling supplies are causing the price to skyrocket.
 New systems are more likely to use R410A, also called Puron, which is considered to be more environmentally friendly.
 Unfortunately, you can't just replace Freon with Puron – you’ll need to purchase a whole new air conditioning system to make the switch.

 Recharging coolant is not a DIY affair, and in most circumstances, homeowners cannot even purchase the coolant themselves.
 People who handle coolant for air conditioning systems need to be certified by the Environmental Protection Agency, and retailers usually won't sell to unlicensed customers.
 Furthermore, coolant in the air conditioner is kept under high pressure and it is dangerous for non-professionals to attempt to charge it.